 Editor’s note: An older version of this article misstated when VA will change the way it uses time in service to calculate GI Bill eligibility.
 This provision will go into effect in August 2020.
-The story has also been updated to clarify changes to the Survivors’ and Dependents’ Educational Assistance Program.
+The story has also been updated to clarify changes to the Survivors’ and Dependents’ Educational Assistance Program and the start date of the STEM scholarship.

 President Trump has just put his signature on a new law that will bring significant changes to education benefits for service members, veterans and their families.